Last Updated on by

 The Propel is a maximum of a 2 person tent.
 It is a little bit bigger than a solo tent but also fairly small compared to other true 2 person tents.
 This probably isn’t an issue for couples or friends who are comfortable sharing a small space together, but it might be uncomfortable if you plan on taking this camping with a partner you don’t know well.
 That being said, there is enough space for two regular sized sleeping pads with a small gap.
 You probably won’t be bumping elbows unless you or your partner happens to really sprawl out.

 Chances are the average individual or two people comfortable sharing close quarters won’t find there to be any flaws in the Propel.

 The Brooks-Range Propel Tent is an excellent choice for more experienced backpackers that either need either a lightweight main shelter for alpine conditions or are looking for an emergency shelter that is light enough to carry in a daypack.
 Although beginner campers can still get plenty of use from the Propel Tent, they might find it a bit sparse compared to big box store tents.

 Another factor to note is the height of this fairly compact tent.
-The Propel is most comfortable for those of average height or shorter.
+The Propel is most comfortable and lighter for those of average height or shorter.
 Very tall individuals might find the space to be a bit cramped in terms of height, although it’s no more cramped than other technical-style 2 person tents.